-Rather than have your kids cooped up in the house all day and roused by boredom, look at a snowy day as your perfect opportunity to spark your kids' creativity--whether the activities are indoors or outdoors.
+Rather than have your kids cooped up in the house all day and filled with boredom, look at a snowy day as your perfect opportunity to spark your kids' creativity, whether the activities are indoors or outdoors.

 Things to Do Outdoors with Your Kids on a Snowy Day

 1. Build a Fort: Help your kids dig out a great fort they can hang out in.
 The key is to make bricks of compacted snow using a square-shaped container.
 Stack them in an arrangement and fill in the cracks with more compacted snow.
 Be sure not to place the square-shaped blocks all the way around-you want to leave an opening large enough for you and your children to enter.
 Once you've built the fort to your desired height, which will probably be about four layers high, you will place light-weight wooden planks over the top to provide an enclosure.
 Ensure that the planks are placed horizontally and that they are long enough to stretch from one end to the other.
 When the planks are in place, put compacted snow over the top of them.
 Voila, you are done!